 The law provides greater protections to retail clients, so financial service providers need to be aware of the additional obligations which apply when dealing with retail clients.

 Who is considered a Wholesale Client?

 The Corporations Act and Corporations Regulations include a range of different options for how to classify a client as wholesale.
 Only one of the tests is required to be met per client.
 The most common tests used are:

 - The Professional Investor Test;

-- Price or Value Test; and
+- Price or Value Test;

 - Size of Business Test.

-- An exempt public authority;
+- exempt public authorities;

 Price or Value